tpill90/steam-lancache-prefill/docs/mkdocs/detailed-command-usage/Benchmark.md

 <div data-cli-player="../casts/benchmark-warmup.cast" data-rows=5></div>
 <br>

-The first part of the benchmark run will be the intialization + warmup of the workload.
+The first part of the benchmark run will be the initialization + warmup of the workload.
 The workload file previously created with `benchmark setup` will be loaded from disk, and the ordering of the requests to be made will be randomized.

 Next, the warmup run will download all of the workload's requests, which is necessary for a few reasons: